joseglego/myMoney/README.md

 ## UX strategy

 As the short description states, myMoney is all about managing personal finances and analyzing that data to improve the user's financial health.
-This is tackled through 4 main aproaches: tracking, financial statements, automation and goals.
+This is tackled through 4 main aproaches: record, financial statements, automation and goals.

 ### Record (R)